FuzzyNoodle/Fuzzy-Spooder/README.md

 lib_deps = georgychen/Fuzzy Spooder@^0.4.0
 ```

 After setting the OTA environment in the platformio.ini file, select the intended project environment on the bottom toolbar.
 Then, the upload command will conduct an OTA upload.
+If the mDNS hostname is not resolved, you can use the IP address.

 ---